Picking that route is especially effective for brands that have not established an online presence or have run out of business.

 Competitor PPC brand bidding is a marketing strategy that numerous businesses practice when running Google Ads.
 To put it simply, they add another brand’s name as a keyword they want their ads to rank for.
 That allows them to appear in a search related to their competitors.

-Here’s an interesting example that shows what it looks like.
+The below example shows what it looks like.

 Even though you’ve searched for the Trello project management tool, you’ll see their competitors currently running ads that are ranking for this particular keyword.